ImeneYAHIAOUI/al-newbank/adr/adr004-adding-backend-services-statuscheck.md

 ## Consequences

 ### Advantages:
-- Readable errors provided by the status checks calls done by the SDK instead of performing direct calls to the business services.
+- Visible and comprehsenbile services state instead of performing direct calls to the business backends.
 - Prometheus server is protected from overload thanks to the read-through caching strategy

 ### Disadvantages: